loogatee/dp/content/post/post_007/PLC_Controls_IceBear.md

 - PLC
 categories:
 - cdc
-description : "a PLC-type controller with a Modbus interface is used to control an IceBear and also extract data from it"
+description : "a PLC-type controller with a modbus interface is used to control an IceBear and also extract data from it"
 cover: "/dp/img/cover_PLCmodules.png"
 draft: false